 Manage a Micro-Managing Boss

-Edited by Christine dela Cruz, Anonymous, Lynn, Eng and 1 other
+Edited by Christine dela Cruz, Lynn, Eng, Alma

 Imagine a day at work when your boss just continuously lurks around you to check if you are doing things correctly.

 You have already mastered the job and have proven yourself with some great successes thus far, yet your boss still treats you that way.
 If you are experiencing this, then you definitely have a micro-managing boss.
 It does not really feel good to be micro-managed, so here are some tips how to understand and manage bosses who are like this.

 The main reason why you are in your current position is because any organization cannot survive with only one employee.
 An organization is an interesting structure of complementing skills and talents.
 You were most likely hired because you have particular skills and talents to contribute that are beneficial to the company.

 Oftentimes, direct line managers have a say whether an employee will be hired or not.
 They vouch for an employee's good performance to defend their decision to hire.
 This then puts pressure on them to make sure that the employee really performs well.
 This pressure serves as the bud that starts the habit of micro-management.

 Overall, it may be important to assess what might be causing your boss to micromanage.
 Only when you have clear understanding of what exactly is going on are you able to manage it accordingly.
 In most cases, this style is not always ill-intended.
 When you get to understand what the real motives behind it are, it will be easier for you to deal with your boss and even change him eventually.

 These are commonly the other reasons why bosses think micromanagement is the right way: